Florida neighbors band together to recover after one-two punch from hurricanes Helene and Milton

 Recovery efforts continued Sunday in storm-battered communities in central Florida, where President Joe Biden surveyed the devastation.
 Biden said he was thankful the damage from Milton was not as severe as officials had anticipated.
 But he said it was still a "cataclysmic" event for people caught in the path of the hurricane, which has been blamed for at least 11 deaths.

-Nearly 800,000 homes and businesses in Florida remained without electricity Sunday, according to Poweroutage.us, down from more than 3 million after Milton made landfall late Wednesday as a Category 3 storm.
+The number of homes and businesses in Florida still without electricity dropped to about 500,000 on Sunday, according to Poweroutage.us.
+That was down from more than 3 million after Milton made landfall Wednesday as a Category 3 storm.

 Fuel shortages also appeared to be easing as more gas stations opened, and lines at pumps in the Tampa area looked notably shorter.
 Gov. Ron DeSantis announced nine sites where people can get 10 gallons (38 liters) each for free.